AmamiyaRenO/Voice_Agent/README.md

 2. **Open the Unity project**
    * Launch Unity Hub and add the `Voice_Agent` folder as a project.
    * Load the provided scene and locate the `VoskSpeechToText` component.
-   * Place a zipped Vosk model inside `Assets/StreamingAssets/` and set the `ModelPath` field to its filename (the archive will be extracted on first run).
    * If you plan to publish intents, enable the `ROBOTVOICE_USE_MQTT` scripting define (Project Settings → Player → Scripting Define Symbols).
    * Assign the `wakeWordPromptClip` on `VoiceGameLauncher` to `Assets/Voice/help.mp3`